hollyoops/apollo-link-network-error/README.md

 # apollo-link-network-error

-An Apollo Link that you can dynamic ignore/change the network error. and you can easy to implement the **offline-first feature** with this link and `cache-and-network` _fetchPolicy_
+An Apollo Link that you can dynamic ignore/change the network error. and you can easy to implement the **offline-first feature** with this link and _fetchPolicy_(`network-only` or `cache-and-network`)

 > Note: As all we know, apollo client provide the `fetchPolicy: 'cache-and-network'`.
 It will use local data and then try to fetch the network data.
 However, it errors if the server can't be reached or no network connection